Lunar New Year dos and don'ts

 Clean post-New Year

-If you've had a big New Year's Eve party, make sure you clean up and throw out the trash BEFORE midnight.
+Make sure you clean up and throw out your trash BEFORE midnight.

 Otherwise you're going to have to wait till the second day of the new lunar year.